PentHertz/RF-Swift/README.md

 > **Verifying downloads**: The installer offers to check each binary's Sigstore-backed **build provenance attestation** automatically.
 To verify manually with the [GitHub CLI](https://cli.github.com): `gh attestation verify <downloaded.tar.gz> --repo PentHertz/RF-Swift`.
 This proves the artifact was built by the official RF Swift release workflow from a specific commit - not swapped afterwards.

-> **Note**: When using Podman in rootless mode, some operations (like direct device passthrough) may require additional configuration.
-RF Swift handles most of this automatically, but see the [documentation](https://rfswift.io/docs/guide/) for details.
+> **Note**: Rootless Podman runs containers as your user, so USB devices are only reachable once the host grants you access: install RF Swift's udev rules with `rfswift host udev` (rules inside a container are never evaluated).
+Root-only device nodes and realtime limits are dropped automatically with a notice; see the [documentation](https://rfswift.io/docs/guide/) for details.

 ## 🎬 Demo Videos